 - Decide how long your longest label will be.
 Then begin every command two positions beyond that point, whether or not the command has a label.
 That way the commands will be lined up and easy to read. - When spaces between the command name and the argument are optional, use them.
-Apple Writer won't care, and you'll be able to read your program more easily. - If you line up the commands as we suggest, a statement will use the same number of characters in its label area whether it contains a label or just spaces because spaces are counted as characters.
-Therefore use labels liberally to remind you what the statements do.
-In the LDADFILE program below, the first statement takes no more room than the last statement.
+Apple Writer won't care, and you'll be able to read your program more easily.

+- Create tab stops to help you enter the program. - If you line up the commands as we suggest, a statement will use the same number of characters in its label area whether it contains a label or just spaces, because spaces are counted as characters.
+Therefore, use labels liberally to remind you what the statements do.
+In the LOADFILE program below, the label area of the first statement takes no more room than the last statement.